We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Getting the right vitamins

 Taking care of your skin should be an essential part of your health regimen.
 It is, after all, your body’s largest organ.

-Walking through your local supermarket, you’ll find aisles dedicated to skin care and beauty, from wrinkle creams to hydrating lotions.
 The first thing most health professionals will tell you to do in order to keep your skin healthy is to limit your exposure to the sun’s harmful ultraviolet (UV) rays and wear protective sunscreen when you’re exposed to sunlight.

 But the sun isn’t all bad.
 Just 10–15 minutes of daily exposure helps manufacture vitamin D throughout the skin.
 Vitamin D is one of the best vitamins for your skin, along with vitamins C, E, and K.

 Making sure you get enough vitamins can keep your skin looking healthy and youthful.
 This could translate to a reduction in:

 - excessive dryness

 Essential skin vitamins are available in supplemental form, but they are also found in skin care products.
 Learn more about these four essential vitamins and how they can help you achieve optimum skin health.